Other Fees and Expenses

 Educational Testing Fees

-Students enrolled in the basic/pre-licensure nursing major are charged fees to cover the costs of educational testing and remediation software used throughout the nursing program.
+Students enrolled in the basic/pre-licensure nursing major are charged fees to cover the costs of educational testing and remediation software and services used throughout the nursing program.
 There is a one-time fee of $75 which grants students access to clinical judgment remediation software required throughout the program.
 This is a one-time fee charged at the start of the program and guarantees access for the duration of the student’s enrollment in the program.
-There is also an annual fee of $148.21 which covers the costs of education testing software used throughout the program and standardized clinical judgment examinations administered at the end of each term.
-This fee is charged in the first terms of the junior & senior year of the program.
-Testing fees are attached to clinical-adjacent theory courses.
+There are also fees each term to cover the cost of educational testing software or NCLEX preparation services.
+In the first and third terms of the program, there is an annual fee of $148.21 which covers the costs of education testing software used throughout the program and standardized clinical judgment examinations administered at the end of each term.
+In the final term of the program, there is a fee of $360 which covers the cost of the NCLEX live review program required for graduating seniors.
+Testing & remediation fees are attached to clinical-adjacent theory courses; the fee for the NCLEX live review is attached to the NCLEX preparation course in the final term of the program.

 Simulation Learning Fee